 Pre-dispute mandatory arbitration should be prohibited.
 If such contracts exist, they should be unenforceable.

 Statutes of limitation should be no shorter than two years and should not begin until the injury is discovered or should reasonably have been discovered.

-AARP endorses the IOM’s recommendations for exploring alternatives to the tort system, and specifically supports:
+AARP endorses the recommendations of The National Academy of Medicine (formerly Institute of Medicine) for exploring alternatives to the tort system, and specifically supports: